- Oops!Something went wrong.Please try again later.

-Does the May share price for Hubbell Incorporated (NYSE:HUBB) reflect what it's really worth?
-Today, we will estimate the stock's intrinsic value by taking the foreast future cash flows of the company and discounting them back to today's value.
-I will use the Discounted Cash Flow (DCF) model.
+In this article we are going to estimate the intrinsic value of Hubbell Incorporated (NYSE:HUBB) by taking the expected future cash flows and discounting them to their present value.
+We will use the Discounted Cash Flow (DCF) model on this occasion.
 Don't get put off by the jargon, the math behind it is actually quite straightforward.

 Step by step through the calculation